KJH-x/scans_creator/README.md

 ## Requirements

-- **Python 3.10+**
+- **Python 3.12+**

-> No python 3.8 supports.
-You can manully remove incompatible codes (type annotations) to run in python 3.8 (tested), but this repo will not offer directly.
+> The project has been fully developed and tested under Python 3.12.
+Lower versions are not guaranteed to work.
+> You may attempt to run it under Python 3.8 by manually removing incompatible type annotations, but this is **not officially supported**.

 - **FFmpeg** (for extracting frames from the video, type 'ffmpeg -version` in terminal to check)
 - **Pillow** (PIL library for image manipulation)
+- **Pydantic v2** (Used for configuration validation)

 ## Setup